18 Best Places to Visit in California During Winter

 Colorful houses on Catalina Island, California

-How to get to Catalina Island: The easiest way to get there is a short 1-hour ferry boat ride.
-You can take the Catalina Express ferry out of Long Beach for $77 roundtrip or Catalina Flyer out of Newport Beach for $78.
+The easiest way to get there is a short 1-hour ferry boat ride.
+You can take the Catalina Express ferry out of Long Beach, starting around $77 roundtrip or Catalina Flyer out of Newport Beach, starting around $78.

-Where to stay on Catalina Island: While you can rent a golf cart on the island, they’re pretty pricey- usually around $50 per hour.
+While you can rent a golf cart on the island, they’re pretty pricey- usually around an eye-watering $50 per hour.
 Instead, try booking accommodations in Avalon, where the majority of the island’s restaurants and shops are located, and where everything is within walking distance.

 One of the best options is the Hotel Atwater, which perfectly mixes its 1920s architecture with more modern touches and offers thoughtful perks, like sparkling wine upon check-in.